Gathering Evidence to Better Understand How Countries Are Responding to COVID-19

 MOMENTUM also works to foster dialogue and knowledge exchange among its partner countries.
 Over the summer, MOMENTUM† held a series of webinars that brought together countries such as India, Tanzania, Ethiopia, Bangladesh, and Nigeria to discuss strategies and best practices that enabled them to continue providing MNCH/FP/RH care during the pandemic.
 This dialogue included conversations about innovations, such as using telehealth platforms to identify high-risk pregnancies in India and apps to support assessments for facility readiness.
 Participants learned how Tanzania mitigated personal protective equipment shortages by using local resources to make protective equipment and handwashing supplies for its community health workers.

 To address increases in gender-based violence (GBV) due to lockdowns,5 participants learned how Nigeria has designated GBV services as essential and integrated them into other reproductive, maternal, newborn, and child health and nutrition services.
-In Afghanistan, health leaders used maternal, newborn, child, and reproductive health scorecards to improve accountability and redirect attention to urgent issues.
 Throughout this exchange, country participants discussed ways they identified challenges and highlighted concrete strategies that allowed them to prepare for disruptions.

 By gathering emerging evidence on strategies and adaptations in response to COVID-19, and fostering dialogue between countries to discuss lessons learned, MOMENTUM has helped generate new learnings that will ultimately support countries to better prepare for and respond to the pandemic.
 Moving forward, we will continue to work with our partner countries to gather more evidence, agree on strategies, devise protocols, and implement what we know is working.